0art-vandelay0/capstone/README.md

 -   6:40p Server runs from code runner direct in file but not from venv
     -   Forgot to activate venv, cool cool cool
 -   6:50p Reaserch how to give icons different colors on render
--   7:30 Grab phosphorus icons for mapping
+-   7:30p Grab phosphorus icons for mapping
+-   8:30p Research responsive styles in addition to boilerplate app css